nqbao/meteor-react-redux-example/README.md

 # meteor-react-redux-example

 This is a sample TODO app written in Meteor, React, and Redux.
+I start from tutorial app from Meteor and continue the integration from that, so most of the UI is from [here](https://www.meteor.com/tutorials/react/creating-an-app).
 I use this as a sandbox to explore the possibility to integrate these frameworks together.

 # Goal